dotnet/docs/docs/architecture/grpc-for-wcf-developers/migrate-duplex-services.md

 ## Server streaming RPC

-In the server streaming WCF example, *SimpleStockPriceTicker*, there's a duplex service where the client starts the connection with a list of stock symbols, and the server uses the *callback interface* to send updates as they become available.
+In the [sample SimpleStockTicker WCF solution](https://github.com/RendleLabs/grpc-for-wcf-developers/tree/master/SimpleStockTickerSample/wcf/SimpleStockTicker), *SimpleStockPriceTicker*, there's a duplex service where the client starts the connection with a list of stock symbols, and the server uses the *callback interface* to send updates as they become available.
 The client implements that interface to respond to calls from the server.

 ### The WCF solution